kubos/kubos/docs/services/comms-framework.rst

 Once a message is received, a message handler thread is spawned and assigned one of the available handler UDP ports.
-This message handler examines the message to determine the internal message destination and then forwards it on to the appropriate service.
+This message handler examines the destination port embedded in the message's UDP packet header to determine the internal message destination and then forwards it on to the appropriate service.
-The handler then waits for a reply (within a specified timeout duration), wraps the response in a UDP packet, and then sends the packet to the device for transmission.
+The handler then waits for a reply (within a specified timeout duration), wraps the response in a UDP packet, and then sends the packet to the communications device for transmission.

 .. figure:: ../images/comms_from_ground.png
     :align: center